top of page

 GARDEN THERAPY

-Currently the committee shares plants and flower arranging skills with residents at Providence and Saratoga Grove in Downers Grove and Westmont Manor in Westmont.
+Currently the committee shares plants and flower arranging skills with residents at The Pearl of Downers Grove and The Downers Grove Senior Living.
 Projects and programs are designed to encourage resident participation and geared toward their basic senses.
 Committee members love to build community in the nursing homes by ending their visits with a story and songs.
 Activities are planned throughout the year with outdoor garden planting in the spring.

 SCHOLARSHIPS